-CALL TO WORSHIP

-Leader:Lenten travelers, how long have you traveled this road with your gaze pointed down at the dust and gravel and asphalt as you walk or limp or roll down the path?

-People: Sometimes it is easier to look at the road than at the people who share the journey with us.

-Leader: Lift up your heads!
+Lenten travelers, how long have you traveled this road with your gaze pointed down at the dust and gravel and asphalt as you walk or limp or roll down the path?Sometimes it is easier to look at the road than at the people who share the journey with us Lift up your heads!
 Look, listen, reach out a hand.
 Who are your neighbors on this road?

-People: We lift our heads and look to our Savior who journeys with us and helps us notice our neighbors all around us.
+We lift our heads and look to our Savior who journeys with us and helps us notice our neighbors all around usThis is the Lenten journey – to learn to love God and love our neighbors just as Jesus showed us.

-Leader: This is the Lenten journey – to learn to love God and love our neighbors just as Jesus showed usPeople: Our journey teaches us to lose our lives to God as we find and follow Christ in our service to others.
+People: Our journey teaches us to lose our lives to God as we find and follow Christ in our service to others.

 Leader: Come, let us worship God who caravans

 With us on this road to the cross.